Pokémon GO details the final event of the Season of Mischief – Nintenderos

 You can access the history of this special investigation by completing the entire history of the special investigation A Misunderstood Mischief.

-Trainers can still progress through the story of the special investigation until the end of the Season of Mischief, which will be on Wednesday, December 1 at 9:59 a.m. (local time), in order to access the special investigation “ Mischief Unleashed ”.
+Trainers can still progress through the Special Research story until the end of the Season of Mischief, which will be Wednesday, December 1 at 9:59 a.m. (local time), to gain access to the Special Research Mischief Unleashed.

 - Tickets cannot be purchased with Pokécoins.